isomerpages/enterprisesg-rice/_licences/Application of Rice Licence.md

 **How to apply for a Rice Licence?**

 To apply for a Rice Licence, you would first require a Corppass account for your business entity or company.
-You may apply for one here.

 With your Corppass account ready, please refer to this detailed step-by-step application [guide](/files/Rice%20Licence%20Application%20Guide%20on%20GoBusiness.pdf) to apply for a Rice Licence.